jdevfullstack-tutorials/display-resolution-review/README.md

 you have bigger projection of everything, especially when your eyesight is poor.

-Viewing distance is a little bit further since the projection is bigger.
+Viewing distance is a little bit farther since the projection is bigger.
 But still, it is a good one.
 That's really good for poor eyesight.
 4k resolution actually is not so